CMP Blood Test

 Do I need to fast to take this test?

 How long does it take to get test results?

 Accesa Labs does not provide medical advice, diagnosis or treatment.
 All users should consult with a medical provider for specific health concerns.

 CMP Blood Test - More Information

-The comprehensive metabolic panel test, also known as the CMP test or the CMP blood test, is a commonly ordered blood panel that checks levels of various important metabolites and electrolytes in the blood.
+The comprehensive metabolic panel test, also known as the CMP test, CMP lab test, comprehensive metabolic panel blood test and the CMP blood test, is a commonly ordered blood panel that checks levels of various important metabolites and electrolytes in the blood.

-The CMP test consists of, as the name suggests, a relatively comprehensive set of screening lab tests that can look for abnormalities in various organs like the kidney and liver.
-Additionally, this metabolic panel is helpful for screening for diabetes, acid-base disturbances, dehydration, protein imbalances and electrolyte abnormalities.
+Previously, the CMP lab test has also been referred to as a chemistry panel, Chem 14 and SMAC (sequential multiple analyzer chemistry) although most of these terms are out of date.
+The CMP test consists of, as the name suggests, a relatively comprehensive set of screening lab tests.
+The lab panel checks for abnormalities in a number of organs, including the kidney and liver.
+Additionally, the comp metabolic panel is helpful for screening for diabetes (blood glucose level), acid-base disturbances, dehydration (BUN / creatinine ratio), protein imbalances and electrolyte abnormalities.

-The comprehensive metabolic panel is often ordered as part of a routine or annual physical and also as part of a basic screen for most Emergency Room patients.
+The comprehensive metabolic panel is often ordered as part of a routine or annual physical.
+This blood test is also frequently ordered as part of a basic screen for most Emergency Room patients.
 Ideally, an 8-12 hour fast is performed before getting a CMP blood test done but this does not always occur, particularly in emergencies.
-Because the CMP test is so commonly performed, most lab locations can perform it and it usually only requires a small amount of blood (<2 mL) to perform the test.
+Because the CMP test is so commonly performed, getting a comprehensive metabolic panel test near you is typically an easy process.
+Any lab locations with standard lab equipment can perform the blood test and it usually only requires a small amount of blood (<2 mL) to perform the test.